 - Don’t strain to lift heavy weights.
 Instead, do more repetitions (lifts) with lighter weights.
 You can also use cans of food as weights.

-- Make sure you aren’t holding your breath while you exercise.
+- Make sure you aren’t holding your breath.
 Breathe out as you lift something, and breathe in as you relax.

 - Avoid exercises that could strain your lower back.